-The Board adopted a Fund Balance Policy in fiscal year 2013 with a 10% target of General Fund and Teachers Fund expenditures.
+The Board adopted a Fund Balance Policy in fiscal year 2013 with a 10% target.
 The purpose of the policy is to establish guidelines that are necessary to ensure that the SLPS maintains an adequate level of unassigned reserves to mitigate financial risk that can arise from unforeseen revenue fluctuations, unforeseen expenditures and similar circumstances.
-The District fund balance at the 2019 fiscal year-end is approximately 28%.
+The District fund balance at the 2020 fiscal year end is approximately 36%.
 There have been no other relevant financial policies that have had a significant impact on the current year's financial statements.

-The fiscal condition of the St. Louis Public Schools, which serves the residents of the City of St. Louis, is closely linked to the economic health and population trends of the City of St. Louis and the State of Missouri budgetary constraints.
-The City continues to manage in an environment of long term population declines.
-The current population estimate for the city is 302,838, down 5% from 2010 and 31% from 1980.
+The fiscal condition of the St. Louis Public Schools, which serve the residents of the City of St. Louis, is closely linked to the economic health and population trends of the City of St. Louis and the State of Missouri budgetary constraints.
 Significant reinvestment in the City over the last 15 years has established a base for the City's future health and growth.